It was three years ago, this past Saturday, Feb. 15, the day after Valentine's Day. His name is Kenny.

-Page 2 of 2 - If anything, just as Kenny's mom stated, these individuals are quite the opposite.
+If anything, just as Kenny's mom stated, these individuals are quite the opposite.
 They are strong, resilient, caring people, who love life and their family.

 Kenny's mom mentioned that Kenny drove a truck and traveled all over the country.
 During the winter months, when Kenny returned home, (sometimes, in the middle of the night), Kenny would come by their house and shovel their driveway.